 Are you suffering from obstructive sleep apnea syndrome and hypertension?
 Recently, it has been widely accepted by the medical community that obstructive sleep apnea (OSA) is a risk factor for the development of hypertension, also known as high blood pressure.
 You may be among the more than 18 million Americans that have been diagnosed with sleep apnea, but may be unaware that you have developed hypertension as a complication of obstructive sleep apnea.

 According to the Centers for Disease Control and Prevention, there is a high prevalence of obstructive sleep apnea among veterans.
 This may be because veterans are disproportionately affected by risk factors that lead to obstructive sleep apnea, like psychological distress, mental illness, and respiratory conditions.
-Many veterans, particularly Gulf war veterans, develop respiratory conditions, like asthma and chronic bronchitis, due to exposure to chemicals and other toxic substances.
+Many veterans, particularly Gulf war veterans, develop respiratory conditions like COPD, asthma and chronic bronchitis, due to exposure to chemicals and other toxic substances.
 This makes veterans more susceptible to developing obstructive sleep apnea.

 In order to better understand what this could mean for your VA claim, we must first discuss the relationship between obstructive sleep apnea and hypertension.

 Blood pressure is the force that the blood exerts on the walls of the blood vessels.
 According to the American Heart Association, high blood pressure, or hypertension, occurs when this force is consistently too high.
 This is measures by the relationship between systolic blood pressure, the force that occurs each time the heart pumps our blood, and diastolic blood pressure, the force that occurs between heartbeats.